0xc0dec/solo/README.md

 ## About
-A playground for my graphics/gamedev experiments.
+"I have no idea how to write game engines"-style game engine.
+A playground for my gamedev experiments.

 ## Features
 * Unity-inspired component system